germanium-git/NSX/README.md

   username: admin
   passw: Pass123456789!

-  localAS: 65001
-  remoteAS: 65002
-  bgp_md5: someMD5key
-  neighbor: 10.0.0.1

-  datacenterMoid: datacenter-21 # the datacenter ID
+  datacenterMoid: datacenter-x # the datacenter ID
   banner: The NSX in myLAB will be modified

   # Specify the primary Provider Edge